 An example.
 Assume a breed where most all animals come from in-country (original) and a few are from another country.
 We have

-$latex \Gamma = \begin{pmatrix} 0.49 & 0.38 \\ 0.38 & 0.57 \\ \end{pmatrix} $latex
+\Gamma = \begin{pmatrix} 0.49 & 0.38 \\ 0.38 & 0.57 \\ \end{pmatrix}

-and using the default scaling that we programmed in blupf90 results in $latex k = 0.81$latex .
-However, if we consider that all individuals are in practice "original" we haven $latex k = 1 - \frac{0.49}{2} = 0.76 $latex .
+and using the default scaling that we programmed in blupf90 results in k = 0.81 .
+However, if we consider that all individuals are in practice "original" we haven k = 1 - \frac{0.49}{2} = 0.76 .
 So I would use this number instead.

-A possibility is a weighted mean of elements of $latex \Gamma $latex .
-But the problem is, first, that we need to weight the values in the diagonal and in the off-diagonal of $latex \mathbf{\Gamma}$latex using and argument like in page 461 of the metafounders paper (right column, top), which assumes that all metafounders contribute equally (the algebra needs to be derived but it should be easy).
+A possibility is a weighted mean of elements of \Gamma .
+But the problem is, first, that we need to weight the values in the diagonal and in the off-diagonal of \mathbf{\Gamma} using and argument like in page 461 of the metafounders paper (right column, top), which assumes that all metafounders contribute equally (the algebra needs to be derived but it should be easy).
 Still this is not completely correct, because the number of founders related to each metafounder is not necessarily equal to their contribution to the overall population.
 It could happen that "external" are only 1% of the founders but they contribute to 10% of the overall populations.

 How to obtain scaling factor in complex crosses

 Now we put a sketch of a more complete theory.
-If we have a whole relationship matrix across animals (excluding metafounders) say D, then the variance of an animal sampled at random is on expectation $latex s^{2} = \overline{\text{diag}\left( D \right)} - \overline{D}$latex (Legarra, Theor.
+If we have a whole relationship matrix across animals (excluding metafounders) say D, then the variance of an animal sampled at random is on expectation s^{2} = \overline{\text{diag}\left( D \right)} - \overline{D} (Legarra, Theor.
 Pop.
 Biol.
 2016).

-$latex s^{2} = \left( \overline{\text{diag}\left( A \right)} - \overline{A} \right)\sigma_{\text{unrelated}}^{2} = \left( 1 + \overline{F} - \overline{A} \right)\sigma_{\text{unrelated}}^{2} \approx \left( 1 - \overline{F} \right)\sigma_{\text{unrelated}}^{2}$latex
+s^{2} = \left( \overline{\text{diag}\left( A \right)} - \overline{A} \right)\sigma_{\text{unrelated}}^{2} = \left( 1 + \overline{F} - \overline{A} \right)\sigma_{\text{unrelated}}^{2} \approx \left( 1 - \overline{F} \right)\sigma_{\text{unrelated}}^{2}

 The last approximation is because inbreeding is half parents' relationships and assumes slow increase of inbreeding.

-In the relationship matrix $latex \mathbf{A}^{\left( \mathbf{\Gamma} \right)}$latex this is
+In the relationship matrix \mathbf{A}^{\left( \mathbf{\Gamma} \right)} this is

-$latex s^{2} = \left( \overline{\text{diag}\left( \mathbf{A}^{\left( \mathbf{\Gamma} \right)} \right)} - \overline{\mathbf{A}^{\left( \mathbf{\Gamma} \right)}} \right)\sigma_{\text{related}}^{2} = \left( 1 + \overline{F^{\left( \Gamma \right)}} - \overline{\mathbf{A}^{\left( \mathbf{\Gamma} \right)}} \right)\sigma_{\text{related}}^{2} \approx \left( 1 - \overline{F^{\left( \Gamma \right)}} \right)\sigma_{\text{related}}^{2}$latex
+s^{2} = \left( \overline{\text{diag}\left( \mathbf{A}^{\left( \mathbf{\Gamma} \right)} \right)} - \overline{\mathbf{A}^{\left( \mathbf{\Gamma} \right)}} \right)\sigma_{\text{related}}^{2} = \left( 1 + \overline{F^{\left( \Gamma \right)}} - \overline{\mathbf{A}^{\left( \mathbf{\Gamma} \right)}} \right)\sigma_{\text{related}}^{2} \approx \left( 1 - \overline{F^{\left( \Gamma \right)}} \right)\sigma_{\text{related}}^{2}

-The approximation here $latex \overline{F^{\left( \Gamma \right)}} \approx \overline{A^{\left( \Gamma \right)}}/2 $latex is less clear !!
+The approximation here \overline{F^{\left( \Gamma \right)}} \approx \overline{A^{\left( \Gamma \right)}}/2 is less clear !!

-$latex \left( 1 - \overline{F^{\left( \Gamma \right)}} \right)\sigma_{\text{related}}^{2} = \left( 1 - \overline{F} \right)\sigma_{\text{unrelated}}^{2}$latex
+\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)\sigma_{\text{related}}^{2} = \left( 1 - \overline{F} \right)\sigma_{\text{unrelated}}^{2}

 which results in

-$latex \frac{\sigma_{\text{unrelated}}^{2}}{\sigma_{\text{related}}^{2}} = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)}$latex and
+\frac{\sigma_{\text{unrelated}}^{2}}{\sigma_{\text{related}}^{2}} = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)} and

 therefore

-$latex k = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)}$latex .
+k = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)} .

-We could equally use the less approximate expressions involving $latex \overline{\mathbf{A}}$latex .
+We could equally use the less approximate expressions involving \overline{\mathbf{A}} .

-I show now that the equivalence that I propose here is approximately the same as $latex k = 1 - \frac{\gamma}{2}$latex for a single metafounder.
+I show now that the equivalence that I propose here is approximately the same as k = 1 - \frac{\gamma}{2} for a single metafounder.
 We have that

-$latex A^{\left( \Gamma \right)} = A\left( 1 - \frac{\gamma}{2} \right) + \gamma $latex
+A^{\left( \Gamma \right)} = A\left( 1 - \frac{\gamma}{2} \right) + \gamma

 which results in

-$latex F^{\left( \Gamma \right)} = F + \frac{\gamma}{2}$latex
+F^{\left( \Gamma \right)} = F + \frac{\gamma}{2}

 and therefore

-$latex k = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)} = \frac{1 - \overline{F} - \frac{\gamma}{2}}{1 - \overline{F}} = 1 - \frac{\gamma}{2\left( 1 - \overline{F} \right)} $latex
+k = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)} = \frac{1 - \overline{F} - \frac{\gamma}{2}}{1 - \overline{F}} = 1 - \frac{\gamma}{2\left( 1 - \overline{F} \right)}

-Which is almost the same as $latex k = 1 - \frac{\gamma}{2}$latex .
+Which is almost the same as k = 1 - \frac{\gamma}{2} .

 I think that

-$latex k = 1 + \frac{\overline{\text{diag}\left( \mathbf{\Gamma} \right)}}{2} - \overline{\mathbf{\Gamma}}$latex
+k = 1 + \frac{\overline{\text{diag}\left( \mathbf{\Gamma} \right)}}{2} - \overline{\mathbf{\Gamma}}

 is good for UPGs in cattle/sheep for pure breed if they are well defined, and I believe that

-$latex k = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)}$latex
+k = \frac{\left( 1 - \overline{F^{\left( \Gamma \right)}} \right)}{\left( 1 - \overline{F} \right)}

 should work well in cases of strong unbalance among UPGs.
 But this needs to be verified with real data.